Series: Next Things: Acts 1,2,4 - Part One

 The writer here is Luke.
-The first account is the Gospel of Luke - the beginning - the record of the incarnation of Jesus - the beginning of His ministry - up through the events of His resurrection.
+The first account is the Gospel of Luke - the beginning - the record of the incarnation of Jesus - the beginning of His ministry.
 Acts goes on from there.
-Acts answers the question, “Now what?”
+That’s the answer to the question, “Now what?”
 What comes next is the work of Jesus in and through His church - through us.

-Verse 3: To these - Apostles - He - Jesus - also presented Himself alive after His suffering, by many convincing proofs, appearing to them over a period of forty days and speaking of the things concerning the kingdom of God.
+Verse 3: To these He - Jesus - also presented Himself alive after His suffering, by many convincing proofs, appearing to them over a period of forty days and speaking of the things concerning the kingdom of God.

-Last year - apparently unconvinced of the resurrection - about 50 people claiming to be representatives of Christianity, Islam, Judaism, and other religions came together in San Francisco to discuss “Inner Peace for Global Healing.”
-Kind of sounds like the sort of conference we’d expect in San Francisco?
+Last Sunday - apparently unconvinced of the resurrection - about 50 people claiming to be representatives of Christianity, Islam, Judaism, and other religions came together at the Presidio to discuss “Inner Peace for Global Healing.”
 The so called “christian representative” said that “christians” support the idea of a “cosmic Christ” - that the inner peace so many people are looking for today can only come through acceptance and love.
-(2)

 The Romans and Jews took tremendous security precautions to make sure that Jesus was dead and stayed dead and in the tomb - to protect against potential fraud and lies by the disciples of Jesus.
 The tomb was shut with a stone which would have taken several men considerable effort to move - an Imperial Seal was put on the grave - any tampering with this would have been easily noticed.
 A Roman guard - impartial to Hebrew religious politics - highly disciplined and skilled was placed to guard the tomb - if they failed at their duty they would be executed.